-A moist, tender upside down pear cake with a rich and decadent brown butter bourbon sauce.
+A moist, tender upside-down pear cake made with einkorn flour and a rich, decadent brown butter bourbon sauce.
 It’s an irresistible dessert that makes great use of the fresh, in-season pears.
+This einkorn pear cake is a definite win.

 This is a super moist cake with incredible flavors.
 Pears compliment the nutty, slightly sweet cake and give extra moisture and flavor to every bite.
 The brown butter bourbon sauce will have you singing and you will have a hard time resisting a second slice of this decadence.